Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,2974.6666666666665,3016.687892.md

 ### Transcript

-> besides the starting Aires will there be random spawns in the release i legit don't know if that's gonna be a thing yeah at the moment no no spawns of resources what I assume that's a good like what is the context of yes I mean I guess either yeah maybe either resources have set locations that I can answer they part of it by their part of the environment we built them in that way but like
+> besides the starting Aires will there be random spawns in the release i legit don't know if that's gonna be a thing yeah at the moment no no spawns of resources what I assume that's a good like what is the context of yes I mean I guess either yeah maybe either resources have set locations that I can answer they part of it by their part of the environment we built them in that way but like considering player spawns